 Bike Protection

-Sweat corrodes metal components faster than you’d expect.
-The headset, stem bolts, and handlebar tape take the most abuse.
-Wipe down your bike after every session, especially in humid environments.
+Sweat corrodes bikes faster indoors than you’d expect.
+The headset, stem bolts, and handlebar tape take the worst abuse.
+Wipe everything down after every session.

-Some riders dedicate an old bike to indoor duty rather than risk their nice outdoor machine.
-This also eliminates the hassle of setup and teardown for each session.
+Many people dedicate an older bike to trainer duty rather than risking their nice outdoor machine.
+This eliminates setup hassle too.

 Structuring Your Indoor Training